corda/corda-solutions/docs/source/corda-modelling-notation/overview/overview-whycmn.rst

 Why Corda Modelling Notation
 ----------------------------

-From working with several of R3’s members and partners, a common challenge is how to write down a CorDapp design.
-A CorDapp has a lot of interacting parts: States, Contracts, Flows, Transactions, API’s, Participants, Signers.
-It’s difficult to capture, and hence reason, about the behaviour of the whole CorDapp.

-There is a risk that if inappropriate modelling techniques are used, important dimensions of the design could be obscured leading to sub-optimal design decisions.
-Working on a design when you can’t quite write it down can also cause poor communication and inefficiencies within teams, this can lead to frustration and we want people to be happy using Corda.

 There are some specific drivers which have led to the development of Corda Modelling Notation (CMN)

 **1. Standard architecture techniques don’t capture all aspects of a CorDapp design**

   Describing computer application designs is not a new problem, there are many existing architectural and design techniques.
 However, Corda introduces some new dimensions that don’t fit with current techniques.
 In addition, where there may be appropriate existing techniques, it’s not always obvious which are best to use and they may require modification to make them applicable for CorDapps.